browserengineering/book/book/text.md

 Exercises
 =========

-*Centered Text:* This book's page titles are centered; make your browser do the same for text between `<h1 class="title">` and `</h1>`.
+3-1 *Centered text*.
+This book's page titles are centered; make your browser do the same for text between `<h1 class="title">` and `</h1>`.
 Each line has to be centered individually, because different lines will have different lengths.[^center-tag]